KhaledAlhamad/Project-Unit-1/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-created a website for exploring latest(updated) movies where all the content is displayed through API requests. each movie will have detalied description when clicked on.
+created a website for exploring latest(updated) movies and TV shows where all the content is displayed through API requests. each movie/TV show will have detalied description when clicked on.

 ## Built With
 - API : used TMDB API https://developers.themoviedb.org/3/getting-started/introduction